Gaitherdb/Custom-Planner/README.md

 # The Development Team
-This group project was the collaborative efforts between four University of Richmond's Full Stack Coding Bootcamp students, they are:
+This group project is the collaborative effort between four University of Richmond Full Stack Coding Bootcamp students, they are:

 Shelby Butt